inference-labs-inc/dsperse/README.md

 ### Zero-Knowledge Proofs for Models

-Kubz supports generating zero-knowledge proofs for neural network models using both ezkl and jstProve libraries.
+Kubz supports generating zero-knowledge proofs for neural network models using the ezkl library.
 You can run proofs on either whole models or sliced models:

 #### Using ezkl